helpfulrobot/silverstripe-gallery/README.md

         $Content
     </div>

+Keep in mind the default templates only use the `Height` and `ThumbnailHeight` settings: they *must* be set to a value greater than 0 or an error will be generated.
+By default they should be set by the CMS to 400 and 64 respectively.

 Alternatively, the `GalleryPage.ss` layout template is provided.
-It renders a full (standard) page, though it works out of the box only with the [silverstrap](http://dev.entidi.com/p/silverstrap/) theme because it relies on some convention adopted by that theme.
+It renders a full (standard) page, though it works out of the box only with [silverstrap](http://dev.entidi.com/p/silverstrap/) because it relies on some convention adopted by that theme.

 Author
 ------